 Excessive unenforceable conditions, notably for high-risk probationers requiring additional oversight, can overload POs, making it extremely frustrating and difficult to provide effective supervision.
 These circumstances undercut the purposes of probation by setting probationers up for failure rather than fostering successful rehabilitation and reintegration (CUNY, 2024; Taxman et al., 2020).

 Compounding this frustration is the liability worries POs face when attempting to enforce unenforceable conditions.
-As POs expressed concern that if a client fails to take prescribed medication and something goes wrong, it could fall back on them.
+POs expressed concern that if a client fails to take prescribed medication and something goes wrong, it could fall back on them.
 One reaction to this liability problem was the urge to go back to court and report to the judge that the client's compliance is mostly based on self- reporting.
 This highlights how unenforceable probation conditions can create challenging situations for POs, especially in high-risk cases like sex offenses, in terms of ensuring public safety and managing their own legal exposure.
 This underlying fear of potential legal ramifications for failing to uphold impractical mandates adds another layer of strain to an already overburdened system.

 Research indicates that POs often face concerns about being held accountable for individual non-compliance (Drapela & Lutze, 2009; Slate et al., 2002).
-The pressure to ensure individual accountability can lead to role conflicts and job stress, potentially overall agency functioning (Drapela & Lutze, 2009; Slate et al., 2003).
+The pressure to ensure individual accountability can lead to role conflicts and job stress, potentially affecting overall agency functioning (Drapela & Lutze, 2009; Slate et al., 2003).
 In a study examining the implementation of risk-need-responsivity (RNR) aligned practices, Viglione (2019) conducted interviews with POs and found liability to be a major concern, particularly with special populations.
-POs were continuously worried about being personally liable if a client reoffended while under their supervision.
+POs were worried continuously about being personally liable if a client reoffended while under their supervision.
 They believed evidence-based practices might put them at risk, and that some clients were not "ready" for such practices.
 POs were deeply apprehensive that using RNR-aligned practices exposed them to personal and professional liability, which was further exacerbated with high-risk populations like sex offenders.

 Viglione (2019) provided examples of instances where officers were held liable for client behavior, highlighting that such news spread rapidly across the state, leading to heightened attention on liability.
 POs can be held liable for various actions, such as committing criminal acts, engaging in criminal behavior with clients, or injuring clients (McShane & Krause, 1993).
 They can also face civil liability for violating civil rights by treating individuals differently based on race, religion, or sex, or for injuries caused to third parties by clients due to PO negligence, such as failure to properly supervise the client (McShane & Krause, 1993; Morgan et al., 1997).